Above (left to right): Sue Ann Iles, Ginger Busboom, Melinda Miller, Cris Peterson, Karen Thormalen, and Gail Owen.

 Please consider making a charitable donation.

 Our events have been staples here for decades.
-However, the most significant impact is on the students who depend on our scholarships and the nonprofits who depend on our donations.
-In 2019, we awarded $24,000 in student scholarships and $39,750 to local nonprofits.
+The most significant impact of our fundraising is on the students who depend on our scholarships and the nonprofits who depend on our donations.

-Because of your generosity, we were able to come close to those numbers last year.
-In May 2020, we awarded $20,000 in scholarships and $32,000 in community donations.
+In May 2022, we awarded $12,500 in scholarships and $27,500 in community donations.
 (Click here to see the complete list of beneficiaries.)
+Our goal is to increase those numbers for distribution to our recipients next year.

 We are asking you to help us fulfill our commitment to the community.
 And remember, every dollar you donate is a tax deductible donation.